mrcmina/Project-REDEFINE/Rscripts/readme.md

 This folder contains useful R scripts used in the context of the project.

-For any question or additional info please contact mina.marco[at]courrier.uqam.ca
+For any question or requests please contact `mina.marco[at]courrier.uqam.ca`

-### Updated on Apr 15 2020